Variable ADAF disk as the origin of Changing-Look AGN: Introduction

 From a theoretical perspective, \citet{Xu2026a} extended the advection-dominated accretion flow (ADAF; \citealt{Narayan1994, Narayan1995}) to a more general framework.
 By assuming that the binding energy released in the disk can be temporarily stored in turbulence, an ADAF disk can form without requiring the two-temperature assumption for ions and electrons.
 This newly developed ADAF disk is dense, geometrically thick, and optically thick, making it applicable to diverse accretion systems including AGNs, X-ray binaries, and young stellar objects.
 Central funnels are established within the thick ADAF disk, where jets may form and become collimated.
 In a subsequent paper, \citet{Xu2026b} proposed that the ADAF disk is intrinsically unstable; its radial extent may vary due to instabilities.
 This variable ADAF disk can explain numerous observed behaviors in black hole X-ray binaries, including: (i) the X-ray burst light curves and the q-shaped tracks in hardness--intensity diagrams, both related to changes in ADAF size; (ii) the frequencies of quasi-periodic oscillations, tied to the ADAF scale; (iii) the hard X-ray power-law spectrum, connected to the Kolmogorov spectrum of turbulence; and (iv) variations in accretion rate, linked to ADAF size.

-The variability of the ADAF disk can also account for many observed phenomena in changing-look AGNs, as discussed in Section~2.
-Conclusions and further discussions are presented in Section~3.
+In this work, we propose that the variability of the ADAF disk can also account for many observed phenomena in changing-look AGNs.
+We describe our model in Section~2.
+Then we compare different individual CL-AGNs with the model in Section~3.
+In Section~4 we discuss the peaked-spectrum/gigahertz peaked-spectrum (PS/GPS) and compact steep-spectrum (CSS) radio sources within the variable ADAF model.
+Summary and discussions are presented in Section~5.